Queenie (waterskiing elephant)

 Queenie (1952 – May 31, 2011) was a captive female Asian elephant.
 She was noted in the late 1950s and early 1960s for waterskiing for entertainment.

 Early life

 Queenie was born wild in 1952 in Thailand.
 She was exported to the United States and put on sale in the Trefflich pet store in New York City.
-In 1953, at 6 months of age she was sold to Bill Green, and his daughter Elisabeth (Liz) Green.
+In 1953, at 6 months of age she was sold to Bill Green, and his daughter, Liz.
 The pre-arranged purchase was filmed by The Today Show.
 The 250-pound baby elephant was later taken to a private zoo in Fairlee, Vermont.

 Career

 Queenie and Dane's act made appearances at state and county fairs, TV shows, and circuses around the country.
 During the show, Queenie and Dane would water ski, play the harmonica, and dance.

 Marj and Jim Rusing, the owners of a Florida tourist attraction called De Leon Springs, introduced Queenie to water skiing in 1950's.
 Queenie was billed as "The World's Only Water Skiing Elephant" after she replaced the world's first water skiing elephant, Sunshine Sally.

 Liz Dane said Queenie was not being mistreated, "She thoroughly loved skiing.
 She would put her trunk in the water and get a big scoop of water and spray it all over the place!
 She loved it.
 Elephants can swim, That particular area, the water wasn't that deep.
 And even if she did spill over, they can swim.
 There was no danger."

 In 1965, she appeared in a series of print advertisement for the Mercury outboard motors company.
 She also appeared on The Tonight Show and on I've Got a Secret.

 In 1967 Queenie was sold to an "elephant performance team" in Michigan.
 In 1981 she was sold to Circus Gatti.